 When "----" is displayed except for the above-mentioned cases, go to your dealer for service.

 Average fuel mileage [AVG]

-This indicator displays the average fuel mileage since the selected tripmeter was reset.
+Displays the average fuel mileage since the selected tripmeter was reset.

 The average fuel mileage will be calculated based on value displayed on the tripmeter (A or B) selected.